What is App Store Optimization (ASO)? The in-depth guide for 2022

 - By optimizing your app for organic traffic by following ASO best practices

 Both tactics are essential for app growth, and advanced app marketers use them simultaneously for maximum impact.
-However, paid advertising comes with investment and can be challenging to pull off if you start your app journey.
+However, paid advertising comes with investment and can be challenging to pull off when you start your app journey.
 App store optimization is also not free but is the fundamental aspect you need to master to ensure the long-term success of your app.

 There are many ASO goals, but the primary one is to increase the number of downloads and the number of loyal users.
 Before jumping into the details, let’s first quickly explore the benefits of ASO.